dudintv/dudin.tv/content/projects/2020-local-election.md

 ---
-title: "Branding of the local Election"
+title: 'Branding of the local Election'
-description: "Graphic idea and set of Lower Thirds & AR graphics in Bosnia and Herzegovina."
+description: 'Graphic idea and set of Lower Thirds & AR graphics in Bosnia and Herzegovina.'
 date: 2020-09-01 12:00:00 +0100
 youtube: https://youtu.be/9KekPt0Goxk
 ---